succinctlabs/sp1/book/getting-started/install.md

 curl -L https://sp1.succinct.xyz | bash
 ```

-This will install sp1up, then simply follow the instructions on-screen, which will make the `sp1up` command available in your CLI.
+Then simply follow the instructions on-screen, which will make the `sp1up` command available in your CLI.

 After following the instructions, you can run `sp1up` to install the toolchain: